lodborg/interval-tree/README.md

 ## Usage

 ### Interval classes
 The interval tree is built around a generic interval class.
 You can easily extend it and build your own classes to fit your needs.
-Additionally, the library provides several implementations of the most common interval classes that you might need to get you started:
+To get you started, the library provides implementations for the most common interval classes that you might need:
 * `IntegerInterval`
 * `DoubleInterval`
 * `DateInterval`